 This thesis is structured chronologically, mirroring the phases of the mechatronics development approach employed for the NASS project.
 It is divided into three chapters, each corresponding to a distinct phase of this methodology: Conceptual Design, Detailed Design, and Experimental Validation.
-While the chapters follow this logical progression, care has been taken to structure each chapter such that its constitutive sections may also be consulted independently based on the reader's specific interests.
+A brief overview of each chapter's content, is provided below.